resbaz/spartan-hpc-docs/docs/software.md

 ## Software List

 Every day a list of [software installed](/softwarelist.txt) on Spartan is regenerated from `module spider` and added to this page.
+This does not list all versions on the summary line.
+Other software can be installed on request.

 ## Python